dmc5179/openshift4-snowball/README.md

 snowballEdge associate-address --endpoint https://<ENDPOINT> --manifest-file <MANIFEST> --unlock-code <UNLOCK CODE> --public-ip <IP to assign> --instance-id <Content_Instance_ID>
 ```

-# Import Red Hat Core OS (RHCOS) AMI

-Red Hat Core OS (RHCOS) is the base operating system of all nodes in an OpenShift cluster.
-The RHCOS AMI is shipped with the SBE as a disk image located in S3 on the SBE.
-It must be imported into the SBE as an EC2 AMI
+# Deploying OpenShift to the SBE

 - Copy the SnowBall Edge Manifest to the Content Instance.

 - Login to the Content Instance running on the SBE as the ec2-user

 - Change directories into the openshift4-snowball directory on the content instance

 ```
 cd /home/ec2-user/openshift4-snowball
 ```

+## Configure Snowball Client on the Content Instance

 - Run the following script to configure the snowballEdge client on the content instance
 ```
 ./configure_snowball_client.sh
 ```

+## Configure Environemt on the Content Instance

 - Run the following script to configure the environment on the content instance
 ```
 ./configure.sh
 ```

+## Import Red Hat Core OS (RHCOS) AMI

+Red Hat Core OS (RHCOS) is the base operating system of all nodes in an OpenShift cluster.
+The RHCOS AMI is shipped with the SBE as a disk image located in S3 on the SBE.
+It must be imported into the SBE as an EC2 AMI

 - Run the following script to load the RHCOS disk image into the SBE on the content instance
 ```
 import_rhcos_ami.sh
 ```

+## Deploy Required services on the Content Instance

 - Run the following script to setup the environment on the content instance.
 This will setup the httpd, bind, and haproxy services.
 ```
 ./setup.sh
 ```

+## Deploy OpenShift Cluster

 - Run the following script to deploy the OpenShift cluster on the content instance
 ```